The Truth About Cologuard Tests

-If your primary care provider recommends Cologuard, and you are at high risk, you should consult with a specialist before undergoing the test.
+If your primary care provider recommends a stool test, and you are at high risk, you should consult with a specialist before undergoing the test.

 How does the Cologuard test work?

-Cologuard is better at detecting cancer than FIT (92% vs 70% for FIT), but the false positive rate is higher.
-Cologuard has a 12% false positive rate, and that rate increases as people age.
+While it is better at detecting cancer than FIT (74% vs 92% for FIT test vs Cologuard), the false positive rate is higher.
+The Cologuard false-positive rate is 13%, and that rate increases as people age.

 Cologuard is less accurate than a colonoscopy at detecting polyps of any size.
-A colonoscopy can detect 95% of large polyps and Cologuard only 42%.
+A colonoscopy can detect 95% of large polyps but the stool test only detects 42%.

 Can Cologuard detect polyps?

-Yes, Cologuard can detect polyps.
+Yes, it can detect polyps.
 However, the detection of large polyps (the precursors to colon cancer) is less than half as accurate as a colonoscopy.

 Is the Cologuard test as effective as a colonoscopy?

-No, the Cologuard test is not as effective as a colonoscopy.
-Detecting and removing polyps is critical to colon cancer prevention, and Cologuard only detects large precancerous polyps 42% of the time.
+No, it is not as effective as a colonoscopy.
+Detecting and removing polyps is critical to colon cancer prevention, and the test only detects large precancerous polyps 42% of the time.
 A colonoscopy detects the same polyps 95% of the time and they are removed during the same procedure.

-If the Cologuard test is positive, it may mean that colon cancer or polyps are present.
-After a positive Cologuard test a colonoscopy is required for a definitive answer.
-The Cologuard test has a 12% false positive rate, which means 1 in 10 positive tests will incorrectly identify cancer or polyps.
+If you have a positive test, it may mean that colon cancer or polyps are present.
+After a positive Cologuard test, a colonoscopy is required for a definitive answer.
+The Cologuard false positive rate is 13%, which means 1 in 10 positive tests will incorrectly identify cancer or polyps.